Floreat Athena FC

-Floreat Athena Football Club is an association football (soccer) club based in Perth, Western Australia.
+Floreat Athena Football Club is a soccer club based in Perth, Western Australia.
 The club competes in the National Premier Leagues Western Australia.
 The club's founders were of Greek heritage.

 Floreat Athena has been crowned the Western Australian State Champions five times, League Premiers seven times, State Cup Winners eight times, and Night Series Champions nine times.
 In 1997, the club won all three trophies to claim its first ever treble.

 History

 Early years

 The club was formed in 1951 as the Athena Club by Greek-Australians as place for the local Greek community to unite around football.
 The club entered the third division of WA's state league football in 1953.